-The space above us has become a high-stakes cybersecurity battleground.
-With 14,904 satellites currently orbiting Earth a 31.5% increase since 2023 and over 3,000 launches projected for 2025, our orbital infrastructure represents a $421 billion economy with an expanding and underprotected attack surface.
+Satellite hacking has moved from theoretical risk to active threat.
+With 14,904 satellites currently orbiting Earth, a 31.5% increase since 2023, and over 3,000 launches projected for 2025, our orbital infrastructure represents a $421 billion economy with a fast-growing and underprotected attack surface.

-Every satellite breach risks cascading into global disruption.
+A single satellite breach can cascade into global disruption.
 GPS navigation fails.
-Financial networks collapse.
+Financial networks go offline.
 Military communications go dark.
-But satellite hacking isn't just a threat awareness problem it's a system-level cybersecurity challenge that spans ground infrastructure, orbital assets, and the communication networks connecting them.
+But satellite hacking is not just a threat awareness problem.
+It is a system-level cybersecurity challenge that spans ground infrastructure, orbital assets, and the communication networks connecting them.

 This guide covers:

-- How attacks happen the vectors, techniques, and real-world incidents
+- How satellite attacks happen: the vectors, techniques, and documented real-world incidents

-- Where systems fail the structural vulnerabilities that make satellites easy targets
+- Where systems fail: the structural vulnerabilities that make satellites persistent targets

-- How to prevent them from secure-by-design engineering to quantum-powered simulation
+- How to prevent breaches: from secure-by-design engineering to quantum-powered simulation

-Understanding the full picture is the first step toward building defenses that actually hold.
+Understanding the full picture is the first step toward building defenses that hold.

 What Is Satellite Hacking?

-Satellite hacking refers to unauthorized access, manipulation, or disruption of satellite systems including their communication links and ground-based control infrastructure.
-It's a system-level problem, not just a space problem.
+Satellite hacking refers to unauthorized access, manipulation, or disruption of satellite systems, including their communication links and ground-based control infrastructure.
+It is a system-level problem, not just a space problem.

 Key threat actors include: